5 Green Companies That Are Helping the Environment

 As time goes on, consumers will be looking to companies to make large-scale commitments to sustainability and demand more than just greenwashing.
 Turning a company toward the path of environmentalism is no easy feat, and takes much work and company restructuring.
 The good news is that numerous successful companies have committed to a green future, showcasing now only how to be a sustainable business, but also the many advantages of doing so.

 To celebrate Earth Month and Earth Day, Impactree has compiled a list of 5 amazing green leaders who take an authentic, company-wide approach to sustainability.
+Each of these companies is using their corporate social responsibility programs to enact outward facing change, using business as a means of helping the environment.
 However, not wanting to focus on mega-corporations, we have decided to focus on smaller companies that are more devoted to addressing climate change, shining a light on the brands using the power of business for good.

 The fashion industry is the second largest polluting industry, only second to oil production.
 Currently, 10% of global carbon emissions come from the apparel industry, and this number only climbs as the industry grows.
 The companies in the industry must invest in cleaning up their production line, and find eco-friendly solutions to the waste created by the industry.

 Unlike many of their contemporaries, Patagonia is a clothing company built on the principle of environmentalism, addressing their ecological footprint from all angles.
 Much of the fashion industry creates clothing to be used and quickly discarded: “Buy.
 Use.
 Throw Away.
 Buy more.”
 This is where Patagonia is radically different, building their products to be durable and long lasting, and offering comprehensive repair and recycling options for their clothing.